x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-permissions-for-recipients.md

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](../accessibility/keyboard-shortcuts-in-admin-center.md).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612),[Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351)..
+Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351)..

 ## What do you want to do?

 ### Assign permissions to a mailbox

 As previously stated, you can assign delegates permissions to user mailboxes, linked mailboxes, resource mailboxes, and shared mailboxes.
-You can also use the Shell to assign delegates permissions to access a discovery mailbox.
+You can also use Exchange Online PowerShell to assign delegates permissions to access a discovery mailbox.

 You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Permissions and delegation" entry in the "Recipient Provisioning Permissions" section in the [Recipients Permissions](https://technet.microsoft.com/library/5b690bcb-c6df-4511-90e1-08ca91f43b37.aspx) topic.